-In New Hampshire, those who have been in crashes that resulted in injury, death, or property damage resulting in excess of one thousand dollars are required to file an NH SR-22 auto insurance form, if they did not have adequate liability coverage at the time.
+In New Hampshire, those who have been in crashes that resulted in injury, death, or property damage resulting in excess of one thousand dollars are required to file a NH SR-22 auto insurance form, if they did not have adequate liability coverage at the time.

 Also, those who are convicted of driving while intoxicated (DWI) and/or have license suspensions or revocations will need to file.
 Scroll down to learn more about New Hampshire DUI laws and how they can affect your car insurance rates.

 Even though car insurance isn’t required in New Hampshire, if you are in an accident and do not have car insurance, you will have to provide proof that you can cover the required amounts for property damage and bodily injury.
-If you can’t supply that proof, you may have to file SR-22 insurance to show that you are covered going forward.
+If you can’t supply that proof, you may have to file SR-22 insurance in NH to show that you are covered going forward.

-How much is SR-22 insurance in New Hampshire?
+How much is New Hampshire SR-22 insurance?

 Does SR-22 raise your insurance?
 Yes, it can.

 If SR-22 is required, your auto insurance provider might consider you a high-risk driver.
-High-risk car insurance rates run higher than low-risk driver rates, and they will be influenced by your age, gender, driving history, and credit score, too.
+High-risk car insurance rates run higher than low-risk driving rates, and they will be influenced by your age, gender, driving history, and credit score, too.

 Take a look at this table to see the average rates of high-risk car insurance in New Hampshire: